Google Publisher Console

 The Ad Slots tab displays the following information:

 - Time to fetch and render this ad

 There are three links within the “Ad Slots” tab that help you find the most important information quickly:

 - Open Ad Unit in DFP: Opens the ad unit in the "Inventory" tab in their network.

-- Delivery diagnostics: Opens a new window with information about which line item is serving and the other line items eligible to serve to that ad slot.
+- Delivery Diagnostics: Opens a new window with information about which line item is serving and the other line items eligible to serve to that ad slot.
 This is useful for understanding why a line item did or did not serve to this slot.

-- Tag checker, which shows a green checkmark with the message "Page tagged correctly!" if there are no tagging errors
+- Tag checker, which shows a green checkmark with the message "Page tagged correctly!" if there are no tagging errors.

 - Time to fetch and render ads